DerKevinRiehl/fair_scosca/README.md

 ## Introduction

 This is the online repository of **"FairSCOSCA: Fairness At Arterial Signals - Just Around The Corner"** (submitted to the 105th Annual Meeting of the Transportation Research Board (TRB 2026) in Washington DC, USA).
-This repository contians a Python-implementation of the proposed FairSCOSCA algorithm for fairness-enhancing, coordinated, signalized intersection management (traffic lights), as an adoption to SCOOTS/SCATS.
+This repository contains a Python-implementation of the proposed FairSCOSCA algorithm for fairness-enhancing, coordinated, signalized intersection management (traffic lights), as an adaptation to SCOOTS/SCATS.
 The repository is based on [SUMO (provided by DLR)](https://eclipse.dev/sumo/).

 ## Abstract